adospinoiu/React_Drag_and_Drop/README (GitHub Crated Blank).md

 Drag_and_Drop Tutorial/Walk-Through

 Background: While working on the Reading-List-App I realized I needed drag-and-drop functionality for the app.
 I had no idea how to do this.
 So I stopped working on the app to teach myself drag-and-drop.
 This walkthrough is for reference purposes on how I learned drag-and-drop

+#1 Create the React-App with 'npx create-react-app <name>' and then delete the un-necessary files from the installation: App.test.js, logo.svg and setupTest.js